Lowest property taxes

 How is property tax calculated?

-Property tax is calculated based on which state you invest in and the overall value of your property.
-Moreover, local governments take into account numerous other factors, such as the proximity to local services, land development potential, and your average rental term.
+Property tax is calculated based on the state you invest in and the overall value of your property.
+Moreover, local governments take into account numerous other factors, such as the proximity to local services, land development potential, and the average rental term.

 To get a more accurate picture of your tax rate, find out your county’s mill levy—also called the millage tax—and multiply it by the assessed value of the property, not the appraised value.
 For example, if your home is worth $300,000 and your property tax rate is 4%, you’ll need to pay $12,000 in taxes annually.

-As there is no national or state-wide property tax rate, we’ll look at the U.S. states with the lowest property taxes for short-term rental investments.
+As there is no nation-wide property tax rate, we’ll look at the U.S. states with the lowest property taxes for short-term rental investments.

-The property tax rate in Alabama differs from county to county; however, in 2022, counties collected an average of 0.33% as property tax for the year.
-This makes Alabama one of the cheapest to invest in throughout the continental United States.
+The property tax rate in Alabama differs from county to county.
+However, in 2024, counties collected an average of 0.33% as property tax for the year.
+This makes Alabama one of the cheapest places to invest in throughout the continental United States.

 As a host, you must collect lodging taxes if you rent your property to guests for at least 179 nights.
 In addition, you are legally obliged to register with the Alabama Department of Revenue unless an OTA like Airbnb collects and remits all state and local lodging taxes for you.